-The bill S. 374 aims to amend several sections of the South Carolina Code of Laws related to the Department of Juvenile Justice (DJJ) and its operational procedures regarding juvenile detention services.
-It mandates that the DJJ enter into intergovernmental agreements with counties or municipalities that utilize its detention services, specifying the per diem costs and the invoicing process.
-Additionally, the bill removes inconsistent language regarding the payment of a fee of fifty dollars a day per child from Section 63-19-1610 and a fee of twenty-five dollars a day per child from Section 14-1-208, thereby clarifying the financial responsibilities of local governments in relation to juvenile detention.
+The bill S. 374 aims to amend several sections of the South Carolina Code of Laws related to the Department of Juvenile Justice.
+It introduces a requirement for the Department to enter into intergovernmental agreements with counties or municipalities that utilize its detention services, specifying the per diem costs and the invoicing process.
+Additionally, the bill removes inconsistent language regarding the payment of a fee of fifty dollars a day per child from Section 63-19-1610 and a fee of twenty-five dollars a day per child from Section 14-1-208.
+These changes are intended to clarify the financial responsibilities of local governments in relation to juvenile detention services.

 02/26/2025: 63-19-360, 63-19-1610, 14-1-208